qawolf/qawolf/docs/docs/create_a_test.md

 In this guide, we create a test for [TodoMVC](http://todomvc.com/examples/react), a simple todo application.
 You can follow along using your own application if you prefer.

 To create your test, run the following in the command line.
 You can optionally replace `http://todomvc.com/examples/react` with a different [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL), and `myFirstTest` with a different test name.
-See our [CLI documentation](api/cli#npx-qawolf-create-url-name) for more detail.
+See our [CLI documentation](api/cli#npx-qawolf-create-url-name) for more details.

 ```bash
 npx qawolf create http://todomvc.com/examples/react myFirstTest